OsmosysSoftware/osmo-x/apps/api/docs/development-setup.md

    MARIADB_DOCKER_PORT=3307 # (required only if using docker)

    # Redis configuration
-   REDIS_HOST=127.0.0.1 # use value as osmo-notify-redis in docker REDIS_PORT=6379
+   REDIS_HOST=127.0.0.1 # use value as osmox-redis in docker REDIS_PORT=6379
    REDIS_DOCKER_PORT=6397 # (required only if using docker)

    # SMTP
    ENABLE_SMTP=true
    SMTP_HOST=